What Are The Effects and Symptoms of Sleep Apnea?

 But as a consequence, your body has “stopped the download”, forcing you to start the rejuvenation process all over again.

 Of course, as you may know, it’s not always so easy to fall back asleep once startled awake.
 This can be explained by science as well.
 Waking up from this survival instinct gives you a spike of adrenaline potentially putting you in panic mode for the rest of the night.
 This wears your body down, depleting your body of these hormones that help you need later to deal with stress in life.

-Long term sleep deprivation has been shown to dramatically increase the level of inflammation in our bodies.
-In fact, it has been shown to speed up the aging process and decreases your life expectancy by 20%!
+Long-term sleep deprivation has been shown to dramatically increase the level of inflammation in our bodies.
+In fact, it has been shown to speed up the aging process and decrease your life expectancy by 20%!

 If you do the math, that means if you would have lived to 100 with a sleep disorder breathing problem, you actually live to 80.
-If you were to live to 80, you will live to 65, if you would have lived to 70, you’ll live to 55 . . . you get the idea.
+If you were to live to 80, you would live to 65, if you would have lived to 70, you’ll live to 55.
+You get the idea.
 20% is a huge deal!